Thursday, 05 September 2019 – Monday, 16 September 2019

 The purpose of this challenge is to raise awareness, funds, and prayer support for vulnerable, marginalized, and exploited women and children throughout Africa, while identifying with enslaved people and the long climb they have to find freedom.

-The participants will hike through a stunning part the High Atlas mountains in Morocco.
+The participants will hike through a stunning part the High Atlas mountains in North Africa.
 During this 11 day adventure, participants will raise their voices and prayers while identifying with those trapped in modern day slavery, who have a long and hard climb to freedom, both physically and spiritually.

 The challenge to get up every morning and to climb the highest mountain in North Africa is a test of any hiker's ability and will challenge your hearts for the vulnerable and marginalized of the world.